 7.3 An agreed and updated ERCoP must be in place prior to the removal of any offshore infrastructure.

-7.3 In order to confirm the seabed has been returned as close to its original profile once all, or some, of the infrastructure has been removed as required, a hydrographic survey is required of the cable route(s) and the area extending to 500m from the installed generating assets area in accordance with the Post Construction Hydrographic Guidelines for Offshore Developers.
+7.3 In order to confirm the seabed has been returned as close to its original profile once all, or some, of the infrastructure has been removed as required, a hydrographic survey is required of the cable route(s) and the installed generating assets area in accordance with the guidelines in Annex 4.

 New and Emerging Technologies